tpascarella/sr50/docs/lifestyle/budgets.md

 Budgets are especially helpful for people who are not naturally frugal, or people who are currently digging themselves out of a financial hole.

+If you ARE single and naturally frugal, playing fast and loose with tracking isn't a huge issue.

 ### - Non-optional once you get married

 :::caution

 The one exception to my “budgets are optional” rule is if you’re married.
-If you’re married, 100%, both of you need to budget together.
+If you’re married, you need to budget together.
 You need to be on the same page financially as your spouse, and a budget is the best way to get you both in sync.

-Financial problems are one of, if not the, biggest cause of divorce, and a divorce will cost you a quarter million dollars.
-Minimum.
+Financial problems are one of, if not the, biggest cause of divorce, try to avoid it.

 :::

+### - Gamification

-Nobody says that you can't make budgeting fun, crack open a bottle of wine and make a date night out of it!
-Both you and your spouse need to be in agreement about where your money is going, so you might as well make it fun.
+There is no rule that says that you can't make budgeting enjoyable, crack open a bottle of wine and make a date night of it!
+A quick Google search can give you a lot of ideas to try.

 ## Budgeting Tools